 We often care a lot about what others say or feel about us.
 This feeling affects our message and thoughts.
 In a bid to avoid arousal of indifferences or sentiments from others, people mitigate their message, not expressing themselves as intended.

 A genuine art cares less about what others will say.
 It simply expresses what is in the mind.
-Most likely, the reason you’ll be touched by the uniqueness of a great art piece is because of its originality.
+Most likely, the reason you’ll be touched by the uniqueness of a great art piece is its originality.
 The originality and authenticity it carries will compel your admiration and awe.
 Through art, you can courageously express your mind without straining your message with biases.
 The virtue of courage is an underlying essence of art.

 Art gives you hope.

 Art is beyond an object of beauty for just admiration.
 It is a powerful elicitor of hope.
 We need hope to survive.
 Art livens you up with hope.

 You can feel discouraged and hopeless sometimes.
 The world can appear gloomy and dark.
 But your world can be lit up in hope again at the sight of beautiful sculpture, painting or music.
 And in an inexplicable way, happiness is restored in you, giving you hope for the future.